Childs Sight Decorated Header - A blue and purple background with the outline of three eyes

 Most fireworks injuries occur during the one month period surrounding the Fourth of July.

-• Fireworks devices were involved in an estimated 10,200 injuries treated in U.S. hospital emergency rooms in 2022 (the latest year for which data is available).
+• According to the U.S. Consumer Product Safety Commission, fireworks devices were involved in an estimated 9,700 injuries treated in U.S. hospital emergency rooms in 2023, (the latest year for which data is available).

 Do Not Let Children Play With Fireworks